Vector35/binaryninja-api/docs/getting-started.md

 ![navigation >](img/navigation.png "Navigation")
 Navigating code in Binary Ninja is usually a case of just double-clicking where you want to go.
 Addresses, references, functions, jump edges etc, can all be double-clicked to navigate.
 Additionally, the `g` hotkey can navigate to a specific address in the current view.
 Syntax for this field is very flexible.
 Full expressions can be entered including basic arithmetic, dereferencing, and name resolution (function names, data variable names, segment names, etc).
 Numerics default to hexadecimal but that can be controlled as well if you wish to use octal decimal or other base/radix.
 Full documentation on the syntax of this field can be found [here](https://api.binary.ninja/binaryninja.binaryview-module.html?highlight=parse_expression#binaryninja.binaryview.BinaryView.parse_expression).

+Additionally, middle-clicking (scroll-wheel clicking) items that can be double-clicked can be used to navigate to that location in a new Split Pane.
+Shift + middle-click can also be used to navigate to that location in a new Tab.
+These bindings can be configured in the Settings.
+These "Split and Navigate" actions can also be accessed in the Context (right-click) menu, and can be separately bound to keys in the Keybindings view.

 ### The Sidebar